swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 ### Accessing enum associated values with `as case`

 Another missing feature for working with enums is the ability to succinctly extract the payload of associated values from an enum value.
-A nautral extension to the proposed `is case` syntax could be a new `as case` syntax:
+A natural extension to the proposed `is case` syntax could be a new `as case` (or alternative spelling `as? case`) syntax where an `Optional` of the single associated value or a tuple of the associated values are returned:

 ```swift
 let destination = Destination.messageThread(id: 42)